microsoft/dayhoff/README.md

 **Mamba-ssm and causal-conv1d recommendations**

-It is sometimes challenenging to properly install these packages just using pip.
+It is sometimes challenging to properly install these packages just using pip.
 The following two errors are common when simply using pip install:
 * packages installed correctly, but when loading models you get "ValueError: Fast Mamba kernels are not available.
-Make sure to they are installed and that the mamba module is on a CUDA device."
+Make sure they are installed and that the mamba module is on a CUDA device."
-* Package instalation of causal-conv1d or mamba-ssm fail during the build
+* Package installation of causal-conv1d or mamba-ssm fails during the build

-If you encounter any of these erros, try installing using the following commands:
+If you encounter any of these errors, try installing using the following commands:

 ```bash
 git clone https://github.com/Dao-AILab/causal-conv1d.git